distributedlife/ensemble-website/source/views/docs/integrating-engines.md

 layout: documentation
 ---
 # Integrating Audio-Visual Engines
 *Ensemble* doesn't ship with a rendering, audio or physics engine.
-It's trivial integrate one.
+It's easy to integrate one.
 This page talks about how you would go about doing that.

 A basic *Ensemble* project exists that is pre-configured for [three.js](http://threejs.org/) and [howler.js](http://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library).